Property Taxes / Impuesto de Propiedad

 Under the Costa Rican tax system, residents and corporations are taxed only on income earned in Costa Rica.
 If you have a vacation rental property, then it would be necessary to file a tax return once a month and then again year-end.
 Deductions can be made for depreciation, travel expenses for 1% of the gross income declared insurance premiums, and any costs incurred.
 If you are self-employed, earning money in Costa Rica, you will need to file an income tax (impuesto de renta, although certain things are exempt from taxation, such as relocation costs.

 Luxury Tax / Impuesto de Solidaridad

-The Costa Rican government enacted this law to assist families in poverty with new homes.
-The Costa Rican Congress passed this tax in November 2008.
+The Costa Rican government enacted this law to assist families in poverty with new homes and passed this tax in November 2008.

 The Tax Office (Direction de Tributacion) developed the guidelines for the appraisal of buildings and land.
 The purpose of the Law is to tax “luxury homes” in Costa Rica so the Costa Rican government can provide homes to families in extreme poverty.
 The tax is based on calculating the construction values, as in the finishes, type of windows, type of flooring granite tops versus tile, and more as well as electrical and plumbing systems.